MMolieleng/MrWeather/README.md

 4. JUnit for unit testing

 ## Approach
-In this project I use MVVM design pattern to implement my solution.
-Because of limitted number of icon assets i was give, I used sun icon to indicate Sunny days and used partly cloudy icon to indicate rainy days in the forecast list.
+In this project I used MVVM design pattern to implement my solution.
+Because of limitted number of icon assets i was given, I used the sun icon to indicate Sunny days and used the partly cloudy icon to indicate rainy and cloudy days in the forecast list.

 ## Possible Improvements
 * Show user's location (city)